planetruby/gems/2020/22-active-record-events.md

-# Day 22 - active_record-events Gem - Manage Timestamps in ActiveRecord Models
+# Day 22 - active_record-events Gem - Complete?
+Record Your Own Timestamps in Active Record Models with has_event Macro, Automagically

 Written by {% avatar pienkowb %} [Bartosz Pieńkowski](https://github.com/pienkowb)

-## Timestamping in ActiveRecord models
+## Timestamping in Active Record models

-Recording a timestamp in order to mark that an event occurred to an object is a common practice when dealing with ActiveRecord models.
+Recording a timestamp in order to mark that an event occurred to an object is a common practice when dealing with Active Record models.
-ActiveRecord itself gives us a good example of such an approach.
+Active Record itself gives us a good example of such an approach.
 It automatically stores the time when a record was created or updated in the `created_at` and `updated_at` fields.

 Similarly, we can create custom timestamp fields by adding `datetime` columns in the database.